dmbarbour/glas/docs/GlasProg.md

 ### Operation Environment

+I propose to express programs as operating on a stable environment of names, consisting primarily of methods and registers.
+A program may define methods and local registers in scope of a subprogram.

+Methods must bind three environments: host, caller, and self.
+The latter is the collection of methods.

+ The 'self' environment would reference the collect (to support a namespace of mutually recursive definitions) each other.
+This can be expressed as reference through three prefixes.
+I propose "^", "$", and "." respectively.

+"host." and "client." and "self.", or perhaps "^" and "$" and ".".
+ '^' for host,

+ bind to both host and caller, and to each other for mutual recursion.

+local resources and

+I would like to structurally guarantee that register and handler names never overlap

+ Registers are inferred from use, but methods must be defined.
+All registers initialize to zero, and most are implicitly cleared upon exit from P (*Protocol Registers* must be cleared manually).

-I propose to express programs as operating on a stable, labeled environment.
-This environment includes stateful registers and callable 'handlers' for abstraction of state or effects.
-A program may introduce local registers and handlers in scope of a subprogram, and may translate or restrict a subprogram's access to the program's environment.
+ This environment includes stateful registers and callable 'methods' for abstraction of state or effects.
+A program may introduce local registers and methods in scope of a subprogram, and may translate or restrict a subprogram's access to the program's environment.

-To keep it simple and consistent, I propose that registers and handlers are named with simple strings similar to names in the namespace (ASCII or UTF-8, generally excluding NULL and C0).
+To keep it simple and consistent, I propose that registers and methods are named with simple strings similar to names in the namespace (ASCII or UTF-8, generally excluding NULL and C0).
 This allows us to apply the namespace TL type to translate and restrict the environment exposed to a subprogram.
 It also ensures names are easy to render in a projectional editor or debug view.

-Toplevel application methods ('app.\*') receive access to a finite set of handlers and registers from the runtime.
+Toplevel application methods ('app.\*') receive access to a finite set of methods and registers from the runtime.
 See [glas apps](GlasApps.md) for details.
 The program may include annotations describing the assumed or expected environment, allowing for validation and optimization.

 ### In-Place Update?
 Defer.